|Quick Facts: Computer Network Architects|

 |5 years or more|

 Most computer network architects have a bachelor’s degree in a computer-related field and experience in a related occupation, such as network and computer systems administrators.

 The median annual wage for computer network architects was $109,020 in May 2018.

-Employment of computer network architects is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of computer network architects is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
 Demand for computer network architects will increase as firms continue to expand their information technology (IT) networks.

 Compare the job duties, education, job growth, and pay of computer network architects with similar occupations.